 Sister Evangeline’s arm locked with hers.
 Hannah clung tightly and drew in a slow breath.

 With a confidence that bespoke his convictions, the priest led the way.
 Hannah took a measure of comfort in his presence.
 They were safe enough.
 Mother Superior had promised, and if there was little else Hannah had learned in her time in the monastery, it was that Mother Superior never lied.

 They plunged into the deepest bowels of the penitentiary.
-A nagging stench reached them from within a deserted hall, a mixture of sickness and filth and despair, and it surrounded Hannah, clinging, choking.
+A nagging stench surrounded them within a deserted hall, a mixture of sickness and filth and despair.
+Clinging and choking.
 From the depths of the shadows, someone moaned.
 In others, a man wept.
 A damp mustiness chilled the air, and Hannah was certain there’d never been a place more miserable than this.

 Sister Evangeline kept the front of her cloak pressed to her nose; her gaze darted furtively to the dark corners.
 Father Donovan appeared less affected.
 Clearly, he’d known what to expect.
 His brisk stride slowed.